WeijiaZhang24/CausalMIL/README.md

 #### For Out-of-Distribution (OOD) generalization results, please use ColorMNIST_OOD.ipynb.

 #### For Colon Cancer results, please use colon_cancer.py.
-This dataset can be obtained (courtesy of Jiawen Yao) from https://drive.google.com/file/d/1RcNlwg0TwaZoaFO0uMXHFtAo_DCVPE6z/view?usp=sharing
+This dataset can be obtained (credit to Dr. Jiawen Yao) from https://drive.google.com/file/d/1RcNlwg0TwaZoaFO0uMXHFtAo_DCVPE6z/view?usp=sharing